poolpog/homebrewery-content-tools/content/dork_swan_inn/dork_swan_inn.md

 Reward has been made available
 }}
 }}

 #### Solution
+* Gain access to the mine as follows:
+    * Find a way to destroy or bust open the front entrance
+    * Natural underground passages starting at a cave hidden in the forest, leading to hidden crack in back of mine.
+DC10 Investigation of woods nearby
+    * Abandoned, hidden, mine shaft entrance leads to Room 6.
+The Duergar do not know about this mineshaft.
+DC10 Investigation of mountainous region nearby
-Find a way to get the Duergar to leave
+* Find a way to get the Duergar to leave
     * Kill them
     * Convince them

 #### Locations

 ##### Mine

 ###### Encounters
 Each "Mine annex" has a chance of encountering several Duregar.
 Duregar will almost always attack the party on sight.